ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-sys.md

 # General information
 {: #vs_orderinginstances-sys-settings}

-You must specify the following system settings when you order a new VMware vSphere® cluster.

-* Select **Create new** to specify settings for a cluster based on a new or an existing configuration template.
+The information that you specify for a new VMware vSphere® instance is based on a cluster configuration template.
-* Select **Scale existing** to scale an existing cluster based on an existing configuration template.

 ## Cluster configurations
 {: #vs_orderinginstance-cluster-config}

-* You can select **New cluster** to specify settings for a cluster and place the order, or save the settings as a configuration template without placing an order.
+* You can specify settings for an instance and place the order, or save the settings as a configuration template without placing an order.
 * You can also select a saved configuration template to further update it, and then save it as a new configuration template.

 ## Cluster name